 Whether the mooners were intended to have more of a protective or lampooning effect is not always clear in every case.
 The second effect presupposes a hierarchical relationship because an exposed behind is generally aimed at religious or political elders and betters.
 This kind of insult as a specific act is recorded in Vienna in the late Middle Ages, where according to the chronicler Michael Beheim some Viennese residents showed their naked buttocks to Empress Eleonore and her female entourage in 1462 and shouted to them: "Thou empress and ye virgins! / This mirror ye should merge in!" ("Du kaiserin und ir juncfrawn! / ir solt in dise spiegel schawn!").
 That not only the act but also the linguistic taunt to lick someone on or in the ass is to be understood as an "expression of defiance" was emphasized by Sigmund Freud in reference to Goethe's Götz von Berlichingen.
 The founder of psychoanalysis regarded obstinacy—together with orderliness and parsimony—as the result of the sublimation of anal erotism.

 Howsoever these psychological connections may develop, it is a fact that the Götz quote expresses in both the gestural and linguistic version a historically established pattern of behavior.
 Just as Goethe incorporated a figure of speech that was common in southern Germany in his literature, the inhabitants of the Lassalle Hof did not invent the corresponding defiant gesture but simply used it at an appropriate moment.
-What is additionally remarkable is that in both cases the medieval context of the mooners is brought to mind.
+It is remarkable that in both cases the medieval context of the mooners is brought to mind.
 In the play, the similarity is obvious: the knight Götz von Berlichingen shouts the expletive from a window of his Jagsthausen Castle during its siege.
 In contrast, at the protest in Vienna on May 13, 1933, this analogy requires further explanation.